Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 übermittelt.
 Neue Befehle können als Plugins registriert werden und melden sich beim `CommandRegistry` an.

-Administratoren melden sich nun über `/login` mit einem API-Key an und erhalten ein zeitlich begrenztes JWT.
-Dieses wird im `Authorization` Header an alle `/admin/*` Endpunkte angehängt.
+Administratoren melden sich über `/login` mit Benutzername und Passwort an und erhalten ein 24\u00a0Stunden g\u00fcltiges JWT.
+Dieses wird im `Authorization` Header an alle `/admin/*` Endpunkte angeh\u00e4ngt.
 Die Logs-Schnittstelle liefert Recon-Berichte und Servermeldungen eines Agents chronologisch als JSON.

 ### Web UI

-A React-based interface in `frontend/` allows operators to log in with their API key and manage agents.
+A React-based interface in `frontend/` allows operators to log in with username and password.
 The interface has a dark theme with neon-blue and turquoise accents and uses icons from `lucide-react`.
-Open `/login` to enter the key; it is stored in
-`localStorage` under `ULTSPY_JWT` and automatically sent in the `Authorization` header for all `/admin/*` requests.
+The issued JWT is stored in `localStorage` under `ULTSPY_JWT` and automatically sent in the `Authorization` header for all `/admin/*` requests.
 If the backend responds with `401 Unauthorized` the token is removed and the user is redirected to `/login`.
 Network issues trigger a global "Verbindung zum Backend unterbrochen." banner.
 Operators can log out via the header button which clears the token.